“I’ll be in Singapore for only a few days. What should I do if I’m in Singapore? Where can I go?”

-Lonely Planet has consistently ranked Little India as one of the top sights in Singapore.
-A raucous mix of curry restaurants, spice stores, sari shops, backpacker hostels, and traditional Indian trades, Little India also houses several monuments and sites of cultural and historical significance such as the Sri Veeramakaliamman Temple and Abdul Gaffoor Mosque.
+Lonely Planet has long regarded Little India as one of Singapore’s top attractions.
+Little India has a lively blend of curry restaurants, spice stores, sari shops, backpacker hostels, and traditional Indian businesses.
+It also contains several monuments and locations with cultural and historical significance such as the Sri Veeramakaliamman Temple and Abdul Gaffoor Mosque.

-As Singapore’s foremost Indian enclave, the weekends see the largest congregation of foreign workers on the sidewalks and roads.
-Little India is easily one of the three core ethnic settlements in Singapore with the strongest cultural heritage, whether you love it or hate it.
+On weekends, Singapore’s biggest Indian neighbourhood draws the greatest number of foreign workers on the sidewalks and roads.
+Little India is unquestionably one of the three primary ethnic settlements in Singapore with the strongest cultural heritage, whether you love it or hate it.

 Get there: Promenade MRT

-The Singapore Flyer is a giant observation wheel with one of the most scenic city views.
-As of September 2012, it remains the world’s tallest Ferris wheel at 165 metres high, beating China’s Star of Nanchang and UK’s London Eye.
+The Singapore Flyer is a large observation wheel with one of the world’s most beautiful city vistas.
+It still holds the world record for the tallest Ferris wheel, at 165 meters tall, over China’s Star of Nanchang and the London Eye in the United Kingdom.

-The view is hard to match.
-The Civic District, Marina Bay, Gardens by the Bay, Esplanade, Marina Bay Sands and the city centre are in full view, including large parts of the Singapore island.
+The view is impossible to beat.
+The Civic District, Marina Bay, Gardens by the Bay, Esplanade, Marina Bay Sands, and the city centre are all visible from where you’re sitting.